Toyota Celica: Liftback

 The fastback-styled hatchback, called the Liftback by Toyota, was introduced for the Japanese market in April 1973 but not until July 1974 for export models.
 Models for the Japanese domestic market Liftback were the 1600 ST, 1600 GT (TA27), 2000 ST, and 2000 GT (RA25 and RA28).
 The North American liftback (RA29) was only offered with a 2.2-liter 20R engine for the 1976 and 1977 model year.
 All the liftback models have flat noses.
 Although there is no "B" pillar in the Liftback, the rear quarter windows are fixed in place and do not roll down (as they do in the hardtop coupe).

 The Liftback was often called the Japanese Mustang or the Mustang Celica.
-It had fastback styling similarities to the 1968 Ford Mustang, as seen in the film Bullitt, including C-pillar louvers and the vertical bar tail lights that are a signature Mustang styling cue and pay overall homages to the muscle-car era.
+The liftback styling was largely inspired by the 1969 Ford Mustang fastback, including C-pillar louvers and the vertical bar tail lights that are a signature Mustang styling cue and pay overall homages to the muscle-car era.

 Facelift export models

 From its 1971 introduction in North America until the 1973 model year, the Celica retained its original styling and trim, and was sold only in ST trim.
 The tri-color taillights with the "bubble" style arrived for 1973, and continued into early 1974.
 Mid-1974, the trim was slightly revised.
 The original Celica quarter panel script was changed to a bold block-letter font, the "C" pillar trim was restyled with a more modern look, and GT logos switched to a bold serif font.
 The GT was the first American Celica to include a 5-speed overdrive transmission as standard, along with an FM/AM radio, leather-wrapped 4-spoke steering wheel, GT rocker panel stripes, styled steel wheels with bright trim rings, and 70-series radial tires.
 1974 saw the introduction of the LT to North America.
 It was similarly equipped as the ST and lasted through the 1975 model year.

-For the 1975 model year, U.S. spec Celicas retained the 1974 body but received federally mandated 5-mph bumpers front and rear.
-Body-color urethane panels filled in the spaces previously occupied by the smaller chrome bumpers.
+For the 1975 model year, US spec Celicas retained the 1974 body but received federally mandated 5-mph bumpers front and rear.
+Body-color urethane panels filled in the cutouts previously occupied by the smaller chrome bumpers.

 In October 1975, the entire Celica lineup was given a facelift with a revised front bumper and grille.
 The new model codes for facelift hardtop coupe were RA23 for the general worldwide market with an 18R engine or RA24 for America with a 20R engine.
 The Liftbacks were coded RA28 and TA28 (global markets) or RA29 for the US.
-Also available was the TA23, which was similar to the RA23 but with the 2T engine and the TA28 offered with the 2T-B.
+Also available was the TA23, which was similar to the RA23 but with the 2T engine and the TA28 offered with the 2T-B. The Toyota Celica Liftback GT won Motor Trend Car of the Year (Imported Vehicle) in 1976.